Updated through November 8, 2020

-2019 (Columbus): Hector Jimenez has made 23 regular-season appearances (nine starts as a right back and eight starts as a left back and four starts as right midfielder) in 2019.
+2019 (Columbus): Hector Jimenez made 23 regular-season appearances (10 starts as a left back, seven starts as a right back and two starts as a right midfielder) in 2019, scoring one goal and providing four assists.
 He made his 2019 regular-season debut against the New England Revolution (March 9) coming in as a substitute for Pedro Santos in the third minute of second-half stoppage time.
 He provided an assist on Gyasi Zardes’ second goal, just three minutes after taking the field.
 Jimenez made his 2019 regular-season start on the road against the Philadelphia Union (March 23).
 He made his second consecutive start of 2019 in a home contest against the New England Revolution (April 6).
-Jimenez has made eight consecutive starts for the Black & Gold since April 6 (New England).
+Jimenez made eight consecutive starts for the Black & Gold starting on April 6 (New England).
 He recorded his 100th regular-season MLS start during a home match against D.C.
 United (April 20).
-In the 66th minute of a home contest against the LA Galaxy, Jimenez recorded his first goal of the 2019 regular-season.
+In the 66th minute of a home contest against the LA Galaxy (May 8), Jimenez recorded his first goal of the 2019 regular-season.
 Jimenez donned the Captain’s band during a home contest against Sporting Kansas City (June 23) playing all 90 minutes of the contest.
 He returned to the starting lineup during a road contest against the Chicago Fire (July 17) playing all 90 minutes.
 Jimenez made a substitute appearance during a home contest against the Montreal Impact (July 20) and provided an assist.
-Jimenez returned to the starting XI during a road contest against the New York Red Bulls (July 27) and provided and assist.
-He made two appearances (two starts) during the 2019 Lamar Hunt U.S. Open Cup.
+Jimenez returned to the starting XI during a road contest against the New York Red Bulls (July 27) and provided an assist.
+He started in a road contest against the San Jose Earthquakes (August 3), suffering a left knee injury in the ninth minute of the match, which sidelined him for the remainder of the season.
+Jimenez made two appearances (two starts) during the 2019 Lamar Hunt U.S. Open Cup.